Wangoviridans/tesseract-ocr-for-php/README.md

     j - ,
     etc ...

-  But you can improve recognition accuracy by specifing what kind of chars you're sending, for example:
+  But you can improve recognition accuracy by specifying what kind of chars you're sending, for example:

     <?php